ravikiran0606/csci566-project/_posts/2020-11-30-final-project-report.md

 # Experiments

-We evaluated the classifiers *SciBERT-v1* and *SciBERT-v2* on the paper reproducibility classification dataset.
+We evaluated the classifiers *SciBERT-v1* and *SciBERT-v2* on the paper reproducibility classification dataset using either only claims as input (or) entire paper content as input.
 As the total number of samples in this dataset is relatively small (i.e., 886 samples), we perform 5-fold cross validation and report the mean of the performance metric to give a better estimate of the model's performance.
-The results can be found in below table,
+The results can be found in below tables,

 ![_config.yml]({{ site.baseurl }}/images/results_tc_claim_level.png)

 ![_config.yml]({{ site.baseurl }}/images/results_tc_paper_level.png)

-Results show that the *SciBERT-v2* model performs significantly better than the *SciBERT-v1* model even though its using only the important claim as input to the model.
+Results show that the *SciBERT-v2* model performs significantly better than the *SciBERT-v1* model even though its using only the part of the input (i.e., important part of the input).

 Then, we evaluate the extracted trigger phrases corresponding to each of the label categories (i.e., reproducible vs non-reproducible) by manually examining them.
 We gave the list of extracted phrases corresponding to reproducible and